jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

 default dVRK class.
 The main advantages of derived classes are:

-* All the interfaces (provided and required) the console expects are already defined so the console can connect the existing ROS bridge (1 or 2), Qt widget, PID, IO, etc.
+* All the interfaces (provided and required) the console expects are already defined, so the console can connect the existing ROS bridge (1 or 2), Qt widget, PID, IO, etc.
-* All the existing configuration parameters will still be there so you can re-use them.
+* All the existing configuration parameters will still be there, so you can re-use them.
-* The code related the component creation is already defined in the base class so you'll have less code to manage.
+* The code related the component creation is already defined in the base class, so you'll have less code to manage.

 As of 2023, the dVRK console supports derived classes for the arm and the PSM teleoperation.
 You can find documented examples for: